phil-levis/dam-bigmem25/main.typ

 // We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization --- even if it sometimes comes at some modest decrease in compute utilization.
 It is enabled by advanced 2.5D and 3D integration technologies that co-package or vertically stack memory with compute with dense interconnects.
 As a result, memory accesses occur over micrometer-scale distances using dense interconnects such as micro-bumps, hybrid bonds, through-silicon vias and/or monolithic integration on the wafer itself, dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

 We propose flipping the script on memory "disaggregation" by emphasizing finer-grained integration of memory and compute with /*at architectural and physical levels and through an*/ increased emphasis on memory utilization---even if it sometimes comes at some modest decrease in compute utilization.
-At the center of this approach is the compute-memory node, which uses 3D integration technologies to integrate compute with a local memory, stacking memory on top of compute similar to AMD's VCache design and Milan-X processors.@Vcache
+At the center of this approach is the compute-memory node, which uses 3D integration technologies to integrate compute with a local memory, stacking memory on top of compute exemplified by AMD's VCache design and Milan-X processors.@Vcache

 Unlike a cache, however, this private local memory is explicitly managed and the exclusive home for node-specific data such as execution stacks and other thread-private state.
 Accesses over micrometer-scale distances via micro-bumps, hybrid bonds, through-silicon vias, or monolithic wafer-level interconnects, dramatically reduce the latency, energy, and bandwidth bottlenecks of large address spaces.
 Mirroring practises in modern multi-chiplet processors, shared state that must span nodes--such as locks---is placed in on-package shared memory (e.g., HBM), which, while slower than private local slices, still deliver far better bandwidth and energy-efficiency than off-package DRAM.